As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 This article suggests four different backpacks that are excellent options for carrying all your rockhounding gear.
 We discuss what makes an ideal backpack for rockhounding and what factors one should consider when buying a new pack.

-If you are looking for buying perfect waterproof backpack for rockhounding I recommend to buy this multi-day backpack (Amazon link) or this one-day backpack (Amazon link).
+If you are looking for buying a perfect waterproof backpack for rockhounding I recommend buying this multi-day backpack (Amazon link) or this one-day backpack (Amazon link).
 Both backpacks are made by Ortovox company.

 Best Rockhounding Backpacks for Adults & Kids